 Fatal incidents tend to be different modality than bike-MV crashes overall, they also tend to be idiosyncratic.
 E.g. there were several “crossing” fatalities where a bicyclist was crossing a street mid-block like a pedestrian might.

-Non-traffic crashes are those that don’t involve a “motor vehicle in transport” occurring on roads, and on roads open to public travel; and therefore aren’t listed (with the one exception as noted above) in the crash database.
+Non-traffic crashes are those that don’t involve a “motor vehicle in transport” occurring on roads, and on roads open to public travel; and therefore aren’t listed in the crash database.
 Therefore these can only be known through news reports or word-of-mouth.
 So the list is bound to be incomplete.